hhow09/gobyexample/docs/pointer-value-receiver.md

 ## Overview
 - Value method is called with a copy (on stack) of the caller's argument.
 - Pointer receiver passes the address of a type to the function.
+- see example in `Appendix 1 - Pointer Receiver v.s.
+Value Receiver`

-## Should I define methods on values or pointers?
+## Var: Should I define methods on values or pointers?
 Whether to define the receiver as a value or as a pointer is the same question, then, as whether a function argument should be a value or a pointer.
 There are several considerations.

 1. Modify: If the method need to modify the receiver, receiver must be a **pointer**.